Hanging Tough in the Oilfield Services Sector? You Can Survive If You Keep Your Focus

 Two leaders at a small-to-mid-sized independent service company discuss the current challenging marketplace and their own strategies for success.

 It’s all kind of simple, really.
-The companies that stick around, the companies that thrive, are the ones that stick to business and mind the basics.
+The oilfield services companies that stick around, the ones that thrive, are the ones that stick to business and mind the basics.

 “We’ve seen quite a few wireline companies, five or six companies out in the Permian Basin, companies like us, that are gone now.”
-So says Kelly Connally, CEO of Integrity Wireline, a good example of a services sector business that has stayed busy and held onto market share.
+So says Kelly Connally, CEO of Integrity Wireline, a good example of an oilfield services business that has stayed busy and held onto market share.

 Changes for Oilfield Service Companies